 10 Reasons Why Saskatoon Is Canada’s Next Great Culinary Destination

-Put Saskatoon at the top of your bucket list!
-If you want to experience some of the best food and drink Canada has to offer, here’s how Saskatoon’s chefs, bakers, brewers and distillers are shaking things up in the nation’s bread basket.
+If you want to experience some of the best food and drink Canada has to offer, head to the “Paris of the Prairies.”
+Here’s how Saskatoon’s chefs, bakers, brewers and distillers are shaking things up in the nation’s bread basket.

 A foodie’s guide to Saskatoon